avngrdv/clibas/README.md

 \
 Concomitantly, the tool can collect basic statistics about the data, count sequences, etc.
 ### Motivation
-After working with mRNA-display libraries, I found myself writing and rewriting fastq parser scripts all the time, to accomodate for different workflows.
+After working with mRNA-display libraries for a while, I found myself writing and rewriting fastq parser scripts all the time to accomodate for different workflows.
 Some libraries encode peptides of a single, fixed length, other don't.
 Sometimes it is a de novo designed library, and sometimes it's a mutagenesis experiment.
 I reused my own code, but still had to write entire scripts from scratch for every different application.
-This package is an attempt to solve this issue by writing a single powerfull parser that can be easily customized for any reasonable application.
-The goal was to write a package once, and then use it for various applications to create concise (less than 20 lines of code) and readable analysis pipelines.
+FastqProcessor is an attempt to solve this issue by writing a single powerfull parser that can be easily customized for any reasonable application.
+The goal was to write a package once, and then use it for various applications to create concise (less than 20 lines of code) and human-readable analysis pipelines.
 # Dependencies
 The code was written and tested for:\
 \